What is bankroll and why control it?

 Psychological control

 Bankroll control is not only about money, but also about impulse control.
-The main techniques:
+Main techniques:

 - Capture results

-Analyze where you have a "drain" and where the growth is
+Analyze where you have a "drain" and where growth

 So you will see the real picture, not the illusion of success